HectorTa1989/802.11-Station-Access-Point-association-events-notification/README.md

-# 802.11-Station-Access-Point-association-events-notification
+# 802.11 Station & Access-Point association events notification
-Using nl80211 via libnl to get 802.11 station association events
+An example of using the Linux kernel netlink protocol, specifically nl80211 via libnl/libnl-genl, to catch stations associating/disassociating with an 802.11 AP.